What did we do?

 The Greater Manchester Stroke Operational Delivery Network (ODN) developed the Pre-Hospital Pathway Aid (PHPA) app which guides pre-hospital clinicians through the GM stroke pathway with the aim of improving compliance.
 The PHPA app has been piloted by the ODN and results show potential for the app in reducing pathway breaches.
 We are now using existing data to better understand why pathway breaches occur and how we could improve.

 Working with NWAS we linked historical ambulance data, with data from Salford Royal NHS Foundation Trust to identify:

 Number of cases with a FAST-positive test not given a final diagnosis of stroke (referred sometimes as stroke mimics)

 Number of cases with a FAST-negative test that were given a final diagnosis of stroke (referred as missed strokes)

 How cases of stroke mimics or missed strokes arise

-Using this information as a foundation, changes will then be implemented and tested iteratively and their impact on the stroke mimics and missed strokes rates monitored.
-Such changes may, for example, include enhanced pre-hospital clinicians learning through feedback, access to urgent telephone advice or, development of a decision support system.
+Using this information, changes were then implemented and tested iteratively and their impact on the stroke mimics and missed strokes rates monitored.

 Why is it important?